arx/ArxLibertatis/OPTIONS.md

 By default, optional components will be automatically disabled if their dependencies could not be found.
 This might be undesirable in some situations, so the following option can be used to change this behavior:

 * `STRICT_USE` (default: OFF): Abort the configure step if one of the dependencies enabled with a `USE_*` configuration variable could not be found or if one of the components enabled with a `BUILD_*`configuration variable has missing dependencies.
 As most dependencies are enabled by default, you may need to explicitly disable some of them.
-Windows-specifc dependencies are still automatically disabled on non-Windows systems.
+Windows-specific dependencies are still automatically disabled on non-Windows systems.
 * `USE_OPENGL` (default: ON): Build the OpenGL renderer backend^1
 * `USE_OPENAL` (default: ON): Build the OpenAL audio backend^2
 * `WITH_SDL` (default: *not set*): Select the SDL version to use: 1 or 2.
 If not set, we will try to use either version, preferring SDL 2. ^3